| | | | |

 Instructions

-• Add the green beans to a pot of boiling water.
-Cook for 2-3 minutes or until crisp-tender.
-Immediately plunge the green beans in a bowl of ice water to stop the cooking process and to preserve the bright green color; remove from water and set on paper towels to dry.
+• Immediately plunge the green beans into a bowl of ice water to stop the cooking process and preserve the bright green color.
+Remove from the ice water and set on paper towels to dry.

 DID YOU MAKE THIS RECIPE?Tag @4loveofcooking on instagram and hashtag it #4loveofcooking